CenterDevice/ceres/docs/ceres.1.md

   *instances run* connects to multiple instance and runs a single command on each instance.
 By default, the instances' private IP addresses are used.
 The remote login name is read from the corresponding profile configuration in the configuration file, or set as option, or the local user name is used.
 The difference of this command compared to *instances ssh* is that this command logs all output to separate files instead of printing to all output to the console.

   *INSTANCE_ID ...*
-  : Sets the instance ids to connect to.
+  : Sets the instance ids to connect to; or '-' to read json with instance ids from stdin.
+Multiple instance ids may be set.

   *COMMAND_ARGS ...*
   : Sets the command and its arguments to execute on the remote instance.
 These have to be that last argument which requires a prefixing *--*.